Colorado AI Act · SB 26-189

 Start with an AI governance assessment

-We will map your AI systems, identify your risk exposure under SB 24-205, and give you a clear picture of what needs to happen before June 30.
+We will map your AI systems, identify your obligations under SB 26-189, and give you a clear picture of what needs to happen before January 1, 2027.

 No commitment.
 No sales pitch.
 Just a straight answer on where you stand.